aws-samples/aws-java-sample/README.md

 ## Basic Configuration

-You need to set your AWS security credentials in `src/main/AwsCredentials.properties` before the sample is able to connect to AWS.
-This file should contain:
+You need to set up your AWS security credentials before the sample code is able to connect to AWS.
+An example is provided as `src/main/resources/AwsCredentials.properties.sample`.
+Copy the example to `src/main/resources/AwsCredentials.properties` and edit to use your access and secret keys:

     accessKey = <your access key id>
     secretKey = <your secret key>